 The College of Medicine 2

-The Doctor of Medicine (MD) Program 3
+The Doctor of Medicine (MD) Program 4

-Medicine (MD) / PhD 5
+Medicine (MD) / PhD 7

-Inde ex 14
+Medical Science (MD/MS) 1 14

+Medicine MD/MPH1 15

+Index 1 17

 The College of Medicine

 Overview

 Drexel University College of Medicine is the consolidation of two venerable medical schools with rich and intertwined histories: Hahnemann Medical College and Woman's Medical College of Pennsylvania.
 Established in 1848 and 1850, respectively, they were two of the earliest medical colleges in the United States, and Woman's was the first degree-granting medical school in the world for women.